0xFireball/BetaGo-Snow/README.md

 - An ASP.NET Core server that uses LiteDB (MongoDB-like database) as a backend - written by `0xFireball`

-The server API documentation is in `/docs/devnotes/dotnet-server-api.md`
+The server API documentation is in `docs/devnotes/dotnet-server-api.md`

+## Hacking

+Follow the instructions in `docs/devnotes/running-snow.md`

 ## License and Copyrights